 - The start is energizing, with helicopter flyovers, a massive crowd of runners, and spectators already cheering and offering you beers!
-Don’t let the excitement get to you and go out too fast!
+Don’t let the excitement get to you, encouraging you to go out too fast!

 - You lose about 300ft of elevation in the first 4 miles.
 If you aren’t stuck in crowds slowing you down it’s really easy to go too fast here – DONT!
 Be patient.
 If you are stuck in the crowd don’t do too much jockeying to get around people as you’ll waste a ton of energy and won’t go that much faster.
 Either way, be patient and it will payoff later!